tratteo/Gravitor/Assets/Scripts/SpawnerSystem/read_me.txt

 	this means that geometrically speaking the rectangle edges length will be: width * 2, height * 2, depth * 2.
 	To create a cube exception, for example, at position (x, y, z) with edge of N units, pass the position as the centre, and then N / 2 for all the dimensions.
 	Note that if one bound of the exception exceeds the Spawner spawn area the bound of the exception will be set as the bound of the area.
-	If the exception is completely outside the area a System.Exception will be thrown.
+	If the exception is completely outside the area, a System.Exception will be thrown.

 - SpawnException(MonoBehaviour context, Spawner spawner, Vector3 centre, float width, float height, float depth)